Kometa-Team/Kometa/docs/defaults/both/actor.md

 # Actor Default Metadata File

-The `- pmm: actor` Metadata File is used to dynamically create collections based on the most popular actors/actresses in your library.
+The `actor` Metadata File is used to dynamically create collections based on the most popular actors/actresses in your library.

 Example Collections Created: